BitcoinDesign/Guide/guide/inheritance-wallet/onboarding-cosigners.md

 ---

-[So far]({{ '/guide/inheritance-wallet/wallet-creation/' | relative_url }}), the wallet has been created on Bob's app.
+In the previous step, Bob [created the wallet]({{ '/guide/inheritance-wallet/wallet-creation/' | relative_url }}) on his device.
 The next step is to get Alice set up as a cosigner and to enable her to sign transactions.
 To do this Alice needs to:

 1. Import the wallet configuration to her app.
 2. Enable her BitBox to sign transactions.